 In my clinical acupuncture practice, I’ve had several clients come to me looking for a natural urinary incontinence treatment.
-Sometimes it is a problem on its own, while other times, it is tied to other conditions, such as MS, Parkinson’s, diabetes, bladder infections or stones, or stroke.
+It is often a problem on its own.
+Additionally, it is tied to other conditions, such as MS, Parkinson’s, diabetes, bladder infections or stones, or stroke.
 Regardless of the cause, I have seen success using acupuncture for urinary incontinence.

 What Causes Urinary Incontinence?

-Overactive bladder gives the feeling of an urgent need to use the restroom.
-The muscles around the bladder can spasm, causing sufferers to get up multiple times per night.
-Stress incontinence is caused by weak pelvic floor muscles and results in bladder leaks.
+An overactive bladder has an urgent need to use the restroom.
+For example, the muscles around the bladder can spasm, causing sufferers to get up multiple times per night.
+Furthermore, stress incontinence is caused by weak pelvic floor muscles and results in bladder leaks.

-Women are more likely to experience incontinence than men, and pressure on the bladder (stress) or damage to the nerves or muscles around the bladder (overactive bladder) are the most culprits.
-For women, this could be due to pregnancy and childbirth, and in both genders, surgery, medication, disease, and being overweight can also lead to urinary incontinence.
+Women are more likely to experience incontinence than men.
+For example, pressure on the bladder (stress) or damage to the nerves or muscles around the bladder (overactive bladder) are the most likely cause.
+For women, this could be due to pregnancy and childbirth.
+Additionally, in both genders, surgery, medication, disease, and being overweight can also lead to urinary incontinence.

 Urinary Incontinence Treatment

 Most treatment options include using medication that helps reduce muscle spasms around the bladder.
-Unfortunately, whenever medications are used, there are side effects that some patients find more troubling than the problem they seek to solve.
-Other treatments include exercises and/or medical devices designed to strengthen the pelvic floor.
+Unfortunately, whenever medications are used, there are side effects that some patients find more troubling than the incontinence.
+For example, the other treatments include exercises and/or medical devices designed to strengthen the pelvic floor.

-I currently treat a patient who suffered from excessive, hurried night time urination.
-As a senior, she really struggled with getting out of bed and to the bathroom in time.
-This created embarrassing accidents and put her at a greater risk for falling (and resulting injuries).
-I see her from time to time for treatments on a variety of concerns, but after just a single course of bladder focused treatment, she was able to sleep an entire night without an emergency bathroom trip.
-This increased her sleep quality and reduced her need to urinate more than one or two times a night, and without excessive urgency.
-This was genuinely life changing for her.
+As an example, I currently treat a patient who suffered from excessive, hurried night time urination.
+She really struggled with getting out of bed and to the bathroom in time.
+As a consequence, this created embarrassing accidents and put her at a greater risk for falling – and resulting injuries.
+I see her from time to time for treatments for a variety of concerns.
+After just a single course of bladder focused treatment she was able to sleep an entire night without an emergency bathroom trip.
+As a result, this increased her sleep quality and reduced her need to urinate more than one or two times a night and without excessive urgency.
+Consequentially, this was genuinely life changing for her.